 KickStart Breakfast is a free programme for our schools.

-KickStart Breakfast product, Anchor™ milk and Sanitarium Weet-Bix™, is provided free of charge to schools
+KickStart Breakfast products, Anchor™ milk and Sanitarium Weet-Bix™, is provided free of charge to schools

-School need to source resources to run the breakfast club, such as volunteers or staff, bowls and spoons as well as creating an inviting environment for tamariki and rangatahi.
+School need to source resources to run the breakfast club, such as volunteers, student leaders or staff, bowls and spoons as well as creating an inviting environment for tamariki and rangatahi.

 How should schools run the KickStart Breakfast programme ?